mark-macbeth/lego/README.md

 # LEGO

+_“Studs showing are just the artist’s brushstrokes.”_ - me

 Welcome to my LEGO page that showcases all of my MOCs and scenes using them.
 My name is Mark, and I'm a **c**onnoisseur of **d**igitally-**b**uilt **s**pace **s**tation-**a**ssembly **a**rt (yup, kinda niche; I get that a lot).
 If you're a **CDBSSAA** like me then read on!
 Also, be sure to check out Reddit's [r/DigitalLego](https://www.reddit.com/r/DigitalLego/)